surroundaustralia/loci-data-profile/README.md

 ## Profile Resources

+### Specification
+_incomplete_

+This priofile's normative rules are presented in a _Specification document_ that identifies and states the various constraints that this profile places on a series of classes such as a derived form of DCAT's `dcat:Dataset` (the `loci:Dataset`), derived `void:Linkset` instances, `prov:Bundle` and so on.

 ### Validator
 This profile's rules, as extracted from the DCAT2 specification (the standard) are presented for machine validation of RDF vocabularies in the file [validator.shacl.ttl](validator.shacl.ttl) which conforms to the [SHACL](https://www.w3.org/TR/shacl/) standard.